archiloque/nginx_request_logger/README.md

 # Nginx request logger

 Lua code to log request information in Nginx.
-For each URL you can specify witch parameter and reponse values to logs.
+For each URL you can specify witch parameter and response values to logs.

+Rely on Nginx's [ability](http://wiki.nginx.org/HttpLuaModule) to run embeded Lua code.

 This code should not be used as a final product but as a base to hack on.